 Since December 2021, Boutique La Vie en Rose Inc. is a member of Cascale.
 As a member, we use the "Facilities Social and Labour Module (FSLM)" of the Higg Index to assess the social conditions of the workers who produce our merchandise.
-The FSLM module rates the performance of manufacturers across several key areas, including their practices related to the prevention of forced labor and child labor.
+The FSLM module rates the performance of manufacturers across several key areas, including their practices related to the prevention of forced labour and child labour.

-During the last financial year, we began asking our suppliers who exceed a certain volume threshold to fill out this module and share it with us, which gives us visibility into their human rights practices.
+During the last financial year, we asked our suppliers who exceed a certain volume threshold to fill out this module and share it with us, which gives us visibility into their human rights practices.
 We also request that the responses to the module be validated by a verification body to ensure their accuracy.
+In 2024, 74% of our imported units were covered by an FSLM evaluation, and 67% of our imported units were covered by a verified FSLM evaluation.